h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 To bind a port to the newly created socket, the EAX register will need to be cleared out using the XOR operation.

-The next instruction set moves the hex value for the socket function into the lower half of EAX which is required for the bind syscall.
+The next instruction set moves the hex value for the socket function into the lower half of EAX which is required for the bind syscall:

 ```nasm
 	xor eax, eax